Skip to Main Content

 Dr. Hess guides students through the process to become a teacher from student teacher placement to a Clear Credential.

 Dr. Teresa Hess leads the student teaching program, which is the final requirement before filing for a Preliminary credential.
-Additionally, she oversees the Induction Program where employed teachers may clear their credential with the state of California.

 Dr. Hess holds a Ph.D. in Education, with an emphasis in Disability Studies, from Chapman University in Orange, CA, a Master of Science Degree from California Lutheran University in Thousand Oaks, CA, and received her Bachelor of Arts in Liberal Studies from Loyola Marymount University in Los Angeles, CA. In addition to her work at the university level, Dr. Hess has over 30 years of elementary teaching experience in both general and special education classrooms.